teamdable/hexo-renderer-kramed/README.md

 `$\sigma$`
 ```

-But this renderer will only wrap your inline tex and diplay tex with a `<script>` tag, to fully enable mathjax, you need to add javascript in your theme, what I did in my theme [hexo-theme-paperbox](https://github.com/sun11/hexo-theme-paperbox) is:
+But this renderer will only wrap your inline tex and display tex with a `<script>` tag, to fully enable mathjax, you need to add some js code in your theme, what I did in my theme [hexo-theme-paperbox](https://github.com/sun11/hexo-theme-paperbox) is:

 ```html
 <script type="text/x-mathjax-config">